hisorange/browser-detect/README.md

 	+ Set your custom OS name for cases where it's not recognizable.
 	+ Set your custom Browser family for cases where the user agent is invalid.
 	+ Set fallback user agent for calls like CLI or CURL.
-+ Cacheing
++ Caching
-	+ Set cacheing expiration.
+	+ Set caching expiration.
 	+ Set key prefix to avoid conflict.

 ***